scope-lab-vu/Beta-VAE-OOD-Detector/data-generation/README.md

 ./data_generation.sh              ---to start data_generator client (Terminal2)
 ```
-Running the simulation generates images and labels are stored in a folder.
-A sample csv file with images and labels is available [here](https://github.com/scope-lab-vu/Beta-VAE-OOD-Detector/blob/main/data-generation/labels.csv)
+**Output**: Running the data generation script with the simulator generates images and labels that are stored in a folder specified in the script. **The CSV file has lables of different environmental conditions (e.g., brightness, precipitation) and steering values**.
+A sample csv file with images and labels is available [here](https://github.com/scope-lab-vu/Beta-VAE-OOD-Detector/blob/main/data-generation/labels.csv).

 **label Description**
 label 0  - precipitation = 0%,